-Cherry Tomatoes are the small, sweeter cousin of the garden variety tomato.
+Piccolo Tomatoes are the small, sweeter cousin of the garden variety tomato.
 Like all tomatoes, they were first cultivated in Central and South America, and a yellow-coloured relation of the cherry tomato was a staple of the Aztec diet.
-Europeans, initially led by the Spanish, took a while to cultivate the tomato, but by the 1500s, the Italians had started to stake a claim for being the true champions of the tomato.
-Synonymous with salads, especially in the summer time, cherry tomatoes are so tasty that they can simply be halved, sprinkled with sea salt, pepper and olive oil, topped with a small basil leaf and served on their own.
+Europeans, initially led by Meditteranean cultures, took a while to cultivate the tomato, but by the 1500s, the Italians had started to stake a claim for being the true champions of the tomato.
+Synonymous with salads, especially in the summer time, Piccolo Tomatoes are so tasty that they can simply be halved, sprinkled with sea salt, pepper and olive oil, topped with a small basil leaf and served on their own.

-ORIGINS: We try to source our cherry tomatoes from Ireland when possible, but we have a team of growers in Spain who we also rely on to send us these delicious bursts of sunshine.
+ORIGINS: We source our Piccolo Tomatoes from Ireland when they are in season from April to October, but we also have a team of growers in Italy and the UK who we rely on to send us these delicious bursts of sunshine.

 NUTRITION: Tomatoes have a carotene called lycopene which is a proven anti-oxidant (a substance in the body that helps repair damaged cells), and has been linked in some studies with helping protect the skin from harmful UV rays.
 They also contain a fair amount of Vitamin C, which helps boost the immune system.